spotty-java/spotty/README.md

 });
 ```

-`After filters` evaluate after each request even if in `before filter` or route there was an exception.
+`After filters` execute your code after each request, even if there was an exception in `before filter`, or in the `route` handling this request.
 Same as for `before filter`, you can optionally pass a route template path, http method and content-type to restrict the filter for the matched path, http method and content-type.
 ```java
 // attach the Instant object to the request to save the start timestamp of the beginning of the request